PhantomPhixer/Jamfconnect-to-Office-/README.md

 # What's this for? #

-You have clients logging into Azure using Jamf connect Logon and want to get their email address so it can be used the Office and Outlook profiles to allow one click setup of Office/Outlook [like this](https://www.jamf.com/blog/help-users-activate-microsoft-office-365-and-configure-outlook-in-one-click/)
+You have clients logging into Azure using Jamf connect Logon and want to get their email address so it can be used for the Office and Outlook profiles to allow one click setup of Office/Outlook [like this](https://www.jamf.com/blog/help-users-activate-microsoft-office-365-and-configure-outlook-in-one-click/)

 ## What's needed ##